 On the back side of the card, encourage children to draw or write something they discover about God in the next week, as they put their trust in the fact that God created all things.
-Give an incentive to help them remember to bring it back next week (i.e., a ticket).
+Give an incentive if they bring it back next week (i.e., a ticket).